 David joined Watsi on September 11th, 2015.
-Six years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation supported Sa, a woman from Burma, to fund foot surgery so she can keep her independence.
+Seven years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+David's most recent donation supported Miheretu, a 9 month old baby boy from Ethiopia, to fund colon surgery.